Mission of the Palm Harbor Library

-The suspension shall remain in effect pending periodic administrative review.
+The suspension shall remain in effect pending periodic administrative review and/or a trespass will be issued for an indefinite period of time.
 The library administrator’s decision shall be final.

 Any public place may be dangerous for a child who is left unattended.
 Arrangements should be made ahead of time for children to be picked up after programs.

-The Library reminds parents to consider the safety and well-being of their children and the needs of other library users of all ages.
+The Library reminds caregivers to consider the safety and well being of their children and the needs of other library users of all ages.
 Children should be supervised at all times and reminded that the materials in the library are to be respected and treated with care.

 Children age 10 and over may use the library unattended provided that their behavior is not disruptive.
-Parents are responsible for the actions of their children in the library whether or not the parent is present.
-Parents will also be responsible for any disturbance or damage done to the library by their child.
-Disruptive children, older than nine years of age may be asked to leave the library after one warning.
-In such instances, parents will be contacted or, if the parent is unavailable, police custody will be utilized.
+Caregivers are responsible for the actions of their children in the library whether or not the caregiver is present.
+Caregivers will also be responsible for any disturbance or damage done to the library by their child.
+Disruptive children, ten years of age or older may be asked to leave the library after one warning.
+In such instances, caregivers will be contacted or, if the caregiver is unavailable, police custody will be utilized.

 The library must not be used as a childcare service.
-Any child unaccompanied by a responsible adult or a caregiver for an extended period of time may be approached for information concerning his/her parent’s availability.
-The parents will be notified of library policy.
+Any child unaccompanied by a responsible adult or a caregiver for an extended period of time may be approached for information concerning their parent’s availability.
+The caregivers will be notified of library policy.
 If the situation continues, proper authorities will be notified.

-If a minor under the age of 18 is left unattended at the time of closing and attempts to reach the parents have failed, the Pinellas County Sheriff’s Office will be called to take responsibility for the child.
+If a minor under the age of 18 is left unattended at the time of closing and attempts to reach the caregivers have failed, the Pinellas County Sheriffs Office will be called to take responsibility for the child.

 - In order to allow all members an opportunity to use the equipment, members are asked to comply with sign-in and time limitations.
 Computer users are allowed one 120 minute session and one 60 minute session every day and must be logged off for 15 minutes between sessions.
 No other extensions will be granted.

 - Computer users may only use their personal library card or guest pass assigned to them.
-Use of multiple library cards for the purpose of extending computer time is strictly forbidden and may result in the loss of library privileges.
+The use of multiple library cards for the purpose of extending computer time is strictly forbidden and may result in the loss of library privileges.